 On shore Mrs. Anderson and Hagler parted ways, and he disappeared.

 Fast-forward one year and several time zones.
 In 1965 Hagler was arrested in Australia.
-He was wanted back in the States for the original Dallas stolen credit card case but also unlawful flight to avoid prosecution, not to mention charges of destruction of personal property in the crash of the rented Cessna airplane.
+He was wanted back in the States for the original Dallas stolen credit card case but also for unlawful flight to avoid prosecution, not to mention charges of destruction of personal property in the crash of the rented Cessna airplane.

 Hagler was deported to Hawaii.
 As Dallas County Sheriff Bill Decker was arranging to have Hagler brought back to Dallas to stand trial, Hagler posted a $100 bond in Hawaii and—you guessed it—again disappeared.